When you think about how to financially prepare for divorce, what comes to mind?

 So, expect your post-divorce cost of living to go up.
 And with it, the likely need for your detached family unit to generate more income than you currently do.

-Which may require one or both of you to switch jobs or for one of you to re-enter the workforce.
+Which may require one or both of you to switch jobs or for one of you to re-enter the workforce if you're currently a single income family.

 Remember, every little bit helps.
 So even if it means a part-time job, or a modest bump in pay, it may be worth considering.